Soulfully Made » Breads, Rolls, Muffins » Lemon Cream Scones

 Side by side photos of baked lemon cream scones before and after glazing.

-• If you’d like, you can brush the tops with cream before baking for a deeper golden color.
+Optional, but you can brush the tops with cream before baking for a deeper golden color, that looks bakery-quality.

 Lemon cream scones on a plate with one scone sliced open with butter on it.